Piyush Sahdev

 Piyush Sahdev (born 12 March 1982) is an Indian television actor.
-He has appeared in several TV daily soaps but is known for his roles of Rama in Devon Ke Dev...Mahadev, Abhigyan in supercops vs supervillains, Kabir Tripathi in Sapne Suhane Ladakpan Ke, Pawan Bakshi in Devanshi and Samay in Beyhadh.
+He has appeared in several TV daily soaps but is known for his roles of Rama in Devon Ke Dev...Mahadev, Abhigyan in SuperCops Vs SuperVillains, Kabir Tripathi in Sapne Suhane Ladakpan Ke, Pawan Bakshi in Devanshi and Samay in Beyhadh.
 He is the brother of popular actors, Meher Vij and Gireesh Sahdev.

 Early life

 Sahdev was born on 12 March 1982 and hails from Delhi, India.
 Piyush has a younger sister Vaishali aka Meher Vij.
 His brother Gireesh Sahdev is also an actor.

-Personal life and career
+Personal life

+On 25 June 2012, he married actress and friend Akangsha Rawat.
+In mid-2017, Sahdev and his wife Akangsha Rawat were separated.

+On 24 November 2017, Sahdev was arrested after a woman lodged an FIR at the Versova Police Station, Mumbai accusing him of rape.

+Career

 Early days (2004–12)

 Before making his official debut in Indian television, Sahdev did an episodic role in 2004 for Special Squad, a crime thriller on Star One.
 After three years he was selected to play a supporting role from 2007 to 2009 in Ghar Ek Sapnaa on Sahara One as Sharad Chatterjee, the brother of the female lead.
 Also he appeared as Varun Ranawat in the Zee TV series Har Ghar Kuch Kehta Hai from 2007 to 2008.

 Sahdev's first leading role as Kulwant Singh, an army officer came in 2008 came with Meet Mila De Rabba on Sony TV opposite Surilie Gautam.
 It went off air in 2009.
 He next did a cameo appearance for Gul Khan's first production Geet in 2010 as Arjun Singh Rathore.
 From 2011-2012 he portrayed his first negative character of Aman Mathur in the popular hit show Mann Kee Awaaz Pratigya on Star Plus.